-The anaesthetic used can make it difficult to pass water following the knee replacement and sometimes a catheter is inserted into the bladder post-operatively.
-If you have a catheter it will be removed as soon as possible.
+The anaesthetic used can make it difficult to pass water following the hip replacement and sometimes a catheter is inserted into the bladder during the operation.
+Except in certain circumstances, this should be removed the morning after surgery.

 Range of movement